Officials sound off on contractor for asylum-seekers

 ALBANY, N.Y.
-(News10)-During a press conference today the Albany County Executive Dan McCoy joined Albany Mayor Kathy Sheehan, state lawmakers and directors of local organizations which help incoming migrants to express their concerns over the placement process of incoming asylum seekers and the contractor in charge.
+(NEWS10) — During a press conference Tuesday, the Albany County Executive Dan McCoy joined Albany Mayor Kathy Sheehan, state lawmakers and directors of local organizations which help incoming migrants to express their concerns over the placement process of incoming asylum seekers and the contractor in charge.

 “DocGo has time and time again not worked with us on information and the last time our office has really spoken to DocGo was June 22, which is alarming,” said McCoy.
 He and other officials sounding the alarm contractor DocGo paid by New York City to house and care for incoming asylum seekers placed at area motels, often with little to no notice.
 “DocGo is hiding behind HIPAA, and not sharing information with us,” said Mayor Sheehan.
 “But at the same time, as you heard from the County Executive, we are learning that the healthcare needs of the asylum-seekers coming here are not being met.
 That people are being dropped off at doctor’s offices, and not picked up.”